Search This Blog

 Tom Thomson’s Last Weather Observation

-Tom Thomson disappeared midday on Sunday July 8th, 1917 but his art and influence on Canadian culture continues more than a century later.
-I have an opinion about his passing but I choose to focus instead on his life, art and science.
-This is the story of that final sketch "After the Storm".
-This is also about a May supercell and I thought I would post it a few days before the 105th anniversary of his death.
+Tom Thomson disappeared at midday on Sunday, July 8th, 1917, but his art and influence on Canadian culture continue more than a century later.
+I have an opinion about his passing, but I choose to focus instead on his life, art and science.
+This is the story of that final sketch, "After the Storm".
+This is also about a May supercell, and I thought I would post it a few days before the 105th anniversary of his death.

 After the Storm, Alternate title: Sketch in Green, Oil on wood